What is shareholder rebellion? Definition and meaning

 In May 2014, twenty-one percent of HSBC shareholders opposed a proposed pay policy.
 Even though opposition was sizeable, it was not enough to block the banking giant’s proposal, which included bonuses of up to 200% of salaries.

-Shareholders across the UK are increasingly fed up with banks that continue paying large bonuses to underperforming executives.
+Shareholders across the UK have no time for banks that continue paying large bonuses to underperforming executives.

-According to Cambridge Dictionaries Online, shareholder rebellion is:
+According to Cambridge Dictionaries Online, a shareholder rebellion is:

 “A situation in which a group of a company’s shareholders vote against particular decisions made by its directors.”